 Part II of the center assessment report should include a summary of the center’s goals and plans for the next three to five years, including information about how those goals and plans further the campus’s strategic initiatives.

-The first draft of the report is reviewed by the Office of the Provost and the Office of Research and Economic Development.
-Typically, the center will be asked to submit a revised draft of the report.
+The first draft of the report is reviewed by the Office of the Provost.
+Typically, the center will be asked to submit a revised draft.
 Once approved, the review meeting is scheduled to include the center director, the dean of the school/college where the center is housed (if it is housed in an academic unit), the Provost and Associate Provost, and, in the case of a research center, the Vice Chancellor for Research and Economic Development.
-Concluding the process, the Office of the Provost will forward a formal report of the review, along with a decision to continue or discontinue, to the UM System Vice President for Academic Affairs, who will send to the General Officers of the University.
+Concluding the process, the Office of the Provost will forward a formal report of the review, along with a decision to continue or discontinue, to the UM System Vice President for Academic Affairs, who will forward to the General Officers of the University.